curityio/react-native-haapi-example/README.md

 ## 2. Deploy the Curity Identity Server

+Ensure that the local computer has these prerequisites:

+- A Docker engine.
+- The `envsubst` tool, e.g with `brew install gettext`.
+- The `jq` tool, e.g with `brew install jq`.

-Get started with a local docker deployment of the Curity Identity Server.\
+Get started with a local Docker deployment of the Curity Identity Server.\
-See the [Mobile Deployments README](https://github.com/curityio/mobile-deployments) for further information about the backend infrastructure.\
+See the [Mobile Deployments README](https://github.com/curityio/mobile-deployments) for further information about the backend infrastructure.
-The deployment includes a [working configuration](https://github.com/curityio/mobile-deployments/blob/main/haapi/example-config-template.xml) with HAAPI development settings.

 To run the deployment, first copy a `license.json` file for the Curity Identity Server into the root folder.\
-Also ensure that you have the `envsubst` tool installed, e.g with `brew install gettext`.\
 Then run a script to deploy the system:

 ```bash